ing-bank/baker/core/baker-test/README.md

 # Baker Test

-This library contains some tools to simplify the test process of the baker based logic.
+This library contains tooling to simplify the testing of the baker based logic, especially when asynchronous recipe execution is involved.
-Our goal was to make it easy to work using both `java` and `scala`.
+The goal was to make it easy to work with both `java` and `scala`.

 **java:**